 🔹"Source of fibre, calcium and protein."
 This yoghurt is a source of fibre because of the added starch powders (and really not from the quinoa or rice bran!🙄) I don't think this is necessarily a good thing.
 It is a source of calcium (but less than other yoghurts) and a source of protein (same as other yoghurts).

 🔹"Packed with goodness."
 Hmmmm how do you judge that? 🤔 We do know it's not packed with quinoa or rice bran!

-🔹I think this is a pretty reasonable kiddie yoghurt (although I'm not super keen on the squeezie pack).
+🔹I think this is an ok kiddie yoghurt (although you definitely don't need to buy 'kid' yoghurt and I'm not super keen on the squeezie pack).
 Having said that, I'm not sure I'd justify spending more on this product (especially if you thought you were getting some actual quinoa in it) when there are many comparable yoghurts for much less money.

-🔹Otherwise, any yoghurts with less than 12g of sugar per 100g and more than 200g of calcium per serve.
+🔹Otherwise, any yoghurts with less than 12g of sugar per 100g and more than 200mg of calcium per serve are a reasonable option.

 About Mealtime Building Blocks

 Dr Kyla Smith is a paediatric dietitian specialising in fussy eating, feeding difficulties and childhood nutrition.
 Lauren Pike is an occupational therapist working in fussy eating and feeding difficulties.
 They have a private practice called Mealtime Building Blocks in Perth, Western Australia.
 You can connect with Kyla and Lauren on their website and sign up for their newsletter, and the Facebook page or on the Instagram page.